Health Topics: Infectious Diseases

 Pertussis (Whooping Cough)

-Pertussis, also know as whooping cough, is a highly communicable bacterial infection that involves the respiratory tract.
+Pertussis, also know as whooping cough, is a highly communicable bacterial infection involving the respiratory tract.

-Rubella is a mild febrile illness with a diffuse punctate, maculopapular rash that resembles the rash of several other communicable diseases.
+Rubella (German Measles) is a mild febrile illness with a diffuse punctate, maculopapular rash that resembles the rash of several other communicable diseases.

 Information about MRSA (Methacillin resistant Staphylococcus aureus) infections, with an overview of higher risk groups and prevention suggestions.